 Apparently, the samphire is collected by hand from the cliffs on Guernsey’s South Coast.

-Where to find Weadon’s Gin: Most of the bars I went to on the island stocked it but you can also visit their distillery at the Bella Luce Hotel.
-One of the experiences they offer here is the chance to actually create your own gin which sounds amazing.
+Most of the bars I went to on the island stocked it but you can also visit their distillery at the Bella Luce Hotel.

-It took three years for slave workers to carve out the tunnels of this mammoth hospital during the German Occupation that took place during the Second World War.
+It took three years for slave workers to carve out the tunnels of the mammoth German Military Underground hospital during the German Occupation that took place during the Second World War.

 It’s not a happy place and it’s hard to see how anyone actually got better in such a cold, damp environment – but the old gentleman manning the door told me he’d had two visitors recently whose granddad had been a patient and survived.